ionut-ml/my-second-repo/cunning-plan.txt

+# Personal repo site no. 2

+## (Some of) My favorite quotes... from Blackadder:

-I have a cunning plan!
+- I have a cunning plan!
-I've got a plan so cunning, you could put a tail on it and call it a weasel!
+- I've got a plan so cunning, you could put a tail on it and call it a weasel!
-Baldrick, you wouldn’t recognise a subtle plan if it painted itself purple and danced naked on a harpsicord singing 'subtle plans are here again'.
+- Baldrick, you wouldn’t recognise a subtle plan if it painted itself purple and danced naked on a harpsicord singing 'subtle plans are here again'.